Malaysian Leader Plays Up Aircraft Deals, Investments During U.S. Visit

 Continue Reading Below

 Mr. Trump, in a public appearance with Prime Minister Najib Razak, cited the airline deal as a basis for strong ties between the two countries.
-He also identified Malaysia as a strategic national security ally in Asia, while playing down the significance of a fresh round of sanctions against North Korea approved Monday by the United Nations Security Council.
+Boeing said the deal involved 16 new planes.
+He also identified Malaysia as a strategic national-security ally in Asia, while playing down the significance of a fresh round of sanctions the United Nations Security Council approved against North Korea on Monday.

-"I congratulate you on those investments," Mr. Trump said during a brief public appearance with the Malaysian leader.
+The airline deal puts the administration in the unusual position of coaxing investment from a trade partner that the U.S. is also investigating for investment fraud.

-Mr. Najib's visit comes as the U.S. Department of Justice investigates the alleged looting of 1Malaysia Development Bhd., a Malaysian economic-development fund.
+The U.S. Department of Justice is investigating the alleged looting of 1Malaysia Development Bhd., a Malaysian economic-development fund.
 The probe threatens to ensnare much of the country's ruling elite, including Mr. Najib.

 Mr. Trump didn't mention the investigation during his public appearance with Mr. Najib.
 White House press secretary Sarah Sanders said on Monday that the investigation was "apolitical, and certainly independent of anything taking place" during meetings involving the president.